Tianjin CTF Finance Centre

-Tianjin CTF Finance Center is a super-tall skyscraper located in the TEDA CBD of Binhai, Tianjin, China.
+Tianjin CTF Finance Center is a supertall skyscraper located in the Tianjin Economic-Technological Development Area central business district of Binhai, Tianjin, China.
 Construction started in 2013 and was completed in 2019.
-The tower is the second tallest building in Municipal Tianjin after Goldin Finance 117, eighth tallest building in the world, and the tallest building in the world with fewer than 100 floors.
+At 1739 ft, and with 97 floors, the tower is the second-tallest building in Municipal Tianjin after unfinished Goldin Finance 117, the eighth-tallest building in the world, and the tallest building in the world with fewer than 100 floors.
 It is located in the outer district of the Tianjin Economic-Technological Development Area.
 Tianjin CTF Finance Center is designed by Skidmore, Owings & Merrill LLP in collaboration with Ronald Lu & Partners.

 The building was honored with the Tall/Slender Structure award at the 2021 Awards Ceremony by the Institution of Structural Engineers (IStructE).

 Design

-The building commonly designed as the softly curving glass skin integrates eight sloping mega-columns that follow a lyrical line connecting the centers and corners of all four elevations.
-These curving mega-columns increase the structure's response to seismic concerns and are integral to both the gravity and lateral systems.
-They are effective in increasing the stiffness of the building's perimeter frame, consequently attracting a larger portion of the seismic forces in compliance with the Chinese code requirements.
+The Tianjin CTF Finance Centre is designed with a gently curving glass facade that incorporates eight sloping mega-columns.
+The columns follow a line connecting the centers and corners of all four elevations.
+This design improves the building's seismic resilience and contributes to both its gravity and lateral systems.
+The columns are effective in increasing the stiffness of the building's perimeter frame, consequently attracting a larger portion of the seismic forces in compliance with the Chinese code requirements.

 The façade reinforces the curvature of the tower form and creates a shimmering texture over the building's surface.
 The crystalline-like curtain wall stretches from the suspended glass canopies at each of the lobbies to the dematerialized, mega-column-looped crown and presents a bold expression of a comprehensive, integrated design on the Tianjin skyline.